GSA/fedramp-tailored/_guidance/controls/CA-7.md

 **CA-7 Additional FedRAMP Requirements and Guidance:** CSPs must provide evidence of closure and remediation of a high vulnerability within the timeframe for standard POA&M updates.
 ### CA-7(a) Control Requirement
+Describe how the organization develops a continuous monitoring strategy and implements a continuous monitoring program that includes establishment of [Assignment: organization-defined metrics] to be monitored.

+There is a FedRAMP additional requirement for this control.

+**CA-7 Requirement:** Operating System Scans: at least monthly; Database and Web Application Scans: at least monthly; All scans performed by Independent Assessor: at least annually.

+There is a FedRAMP additional guidance for this control.

+**CA-7 Guidance:** CSPs must provide evidence of closure and remediation of high vulnerabilities within the timeframe for standard POA&M updates.
+Operating System Scans: at least monthly Database and Web Application Scans: at least monthly.
+All scans performed by Independent Assessor: at least annually.
 ### CA-7(a) Control Objective
+The objective/ intent of this control is to define the CSP continuous monitoring effort in alignment with the NIST guidelines and FedRAMP requirements.
+Continuous monitoring must be performed for the entire CSO between each layer and at each level.
+As such, it is necessary to determine if the CSP requirements for continuous monitoring are stable across each level of each service layer.
+This means that the requirement must describe how the organization develops a continuous monitoring strategy and implements a continuous monitoring program that includes establishment of organization-defined metrics to be monitored that will align with the FedRAMP requirements as follows:

+**_Operating System Scans:_** at least monthly with evidence of closure and remediation of high vulnerabilities within the timeframe for standard POA&M updates which is 30 days for high vulnerabilities (and 90 days for Moderate vulnerabilities.
+Low vulnerabilities must be addressed by the next annual assessment.)

+**_Database and Web Application Scans:_** at least monthly with evidence of closure and remediation of high vulnerabilities within the timeframe for standard POA&M updates which is 30 days for high vulnerabilities (and 90 days for Moderate vulnerabilities.
+Low vulnerabilities must be addressed by the next annual assessment.)

+**_All scans performed by Independent Assessor:_** at least annually with evidence of closure and remediation of high vulnerabilities within the timeframe for standard POA&M updates which is 30 days for high vulnerabilities (and 90 days for Moderate vulnerabilities.
+Low vulnerabilities must be addressed by the next annual assessment.)

+Please determine if the continuous monitoring for each level is accomplished in the same manner.
+For instance, if the CSO is a SaaS, is the continuous monitoring accomplished in the same manner for both the Application and the Data levels?
+If it is not, please explain.
+If the PaaS continuous monitoring is accomplished in a manner that differs, please explain the rationale between each level in the PaaS and then each of the levels in the IaaS.
 ### CA-7(a) Write the Control
 ### CA-7(a) Customer Responsibilities
 ### CA-7(b) Control Requirement